spatie/image/README.md

 - [Freek Van der Herten](https://github.com/freekmurze)
 - [All Contributors](../../contributors)

+Under the hood [Glide](http://glide.thephpleague.com/) by [Jonathan Reinink](https://twitter.com/reinink) is used.
+We've based our documentation on docblocks on test found in [the Glide documentation](http://glide.thephpleague.com/)

 ## About Spatie
 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).